Interview with Cassandra Grace - Part 2

 Cassandra: We have made tremendous progress in America in normalizing the trans experience and creating more and more space for trans people to just be themselves.
 As someone who has been around for a while, I can appreciate how many more opportunities there are now for trans people than there ever were before.

-At the same time, there is an organized effort by some conservative groups and many Republican-led state legislatures to turn trans people--children in particular--into political pawns in order to try and hold onto power.
+Cassandra: There is an organized effort by some conservative groups and many Republican-led state legislatures to turn trans people, children in particular, into political pawns in order to try and hold onto power.

 Cassandra: I adore fashion.
 Fashion is my passion.
 Over the pandemic, I have become fashion friends with women from around the world.
 I am extremely proud to be part of the fashion community on Instagram, to be welcomed and accepted by other women as every bit the fashionista as anyone else.
-This means a lot to me personally as someone who is very proud of her fashion sense, but it also means a lot to me as a trans woman for what it represents as far as acceptance and inclusion.
+This means a lot to me personally as someone who is very proud of her fashion sense, but it also means a lot to me as a trans woman for what it represents in terms of acceptance and inclusion.

 "I adore fashion.
 Fashion is my passion."

-Cassandra: Not really--I wish I had time and energy to experiment more!
+Cassandra: Not really, I wish I had time and energy to experiment more!
 I'm more focused on skincare than makeup, especially after neglecting my skin for decades.
-Really the only place where I put some effort in is my eye look, and even there I kind of have my go-to eye and it works for me.
-If you asked me about hair then I could talk for hours.
+Really, the only place where I put some effort in is my eye look, and even there I kind of have my go-to eye style and it works for me.
+If you asked me about hair, then I could talk for hours.
 I absolutely LOVE playing with my hair and doing all kinds of things with it.
-But with makeup, I kind of feel like I found what works for me and I don't really want to mess with it.
+But with makeup, I feel like I found what works for me and I don't really want to mess with it.

 Cassandra: As a general rule, I don't like to give advice to other people.
-Everyone's experience is so different and so unique, that I don't feel comfortable giving advice to people whose context I don't know.
-Instead, I offer up my experience and if someone finds value or meaning in that to their own experience, then fantastic.
+Everyone's experience is so different and unique that I don't feel comfortable giving advice to people whose context I don't know.
+Instead, I offer up my experience, and if someone finds value or meaning in that for their own experience, then fantastic.

-So when it comes to working and looking for work, I will say this: I believe that my transness is a strength when it comes to working with all kinds of people.
-It has given me an appreciation for multiple perspectives and helps me connect with all kinds of people that I wouldn’t otherwise have been able to connect with.
+Cassandra: When it comes to working and looking for work, I will say this: I believe that my transness is a strength when it comes to working with all kinds of people.
+It has given me an appreciation for multiple perspectives and helps me connect with people that I wouldn’t otherwise have been able to connect with.
 Because of that, I am very open in speaking about my trans identity with new work partners or clients so that they can better understand the unique perspectives that I offer.

 "I believe that my transness is a strength when